Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/040_ci-cd.en.md

 This is why the step of uploading a BOM to the server should be run as part of the release pipeline.

-Following the separation-of-concerns principle, the action to upload BOMs has some prerequisites:
+Following the single responsibility principle, the action to upload BOMs has some prerequisites:
 - The BOMnipotent Client command has to be available.
-There is a [separate action](#setup-bomnipotent-client) that does just that.
+There is a [separate action](#setup-bomnipotent-client) that ensures just that.
 - The action requires a BOM in CycloneDX format as input, which has to be generated in an earlier step.

 The task of generating a BOM is highly specific to the product.
 The ideal tool depends on the ecosystem and how it is used.
 [Syft](/integration/syft/) is one tool that can assist, and that offers a ready-to-use [GitHub action](https://github.com/anchore/sbom-action).
 It is by far not the only option: The [CycloneDX Tool Center](https://cyclonedx.org/tool-center/) offers many alternatives.